tanushreeksh/mini-python-projects/README.md

 # Why I'm Doing This
 While tutorials are helpful, I believe in **active problem-solving** as the fastest way to grow as a programmer.
 These mini-projects are my way of:
 - Practicing clean logic
-- Making errors and learning from them
-- Building muscle memory in Python before moving to advanced AI/ML projects
+- Making errors and learning from them before moving to advanced AI/ML project